BruceEckel/BruceEckel-hugo/content/post/The-Problem-with-Gradle.md

 ## 2. Groovy is Not Java

+You'll need to grasp a significant portion of the Groovy language in order to create useful Gradle build files.
+I found it nearly impossible to understand what was happening before I took a deep enough dive into Groovy.

 Groovy is a significant improvement over Java, and several features in Groovy influenced the language design for Kotlin.
 The more I learn about Groovy the more I realize I never gave it fair consideration.